 Wholeness, when realized, is empowering.
 Hilary Rodham Clinton has offered the sentiment, "It takes a village to raise a child."
 In Wholeness, you realize you are the village…raising yourself!
 You are completebut that doesnt mean you must reject other people or things.
 It means you understand that, in a profound way, those others are, in fact, you…and you, them.

 Wholeness means understanding that God is you…and you are God.

 If you find any of these ideas challenging or threatening, relax.
 No one insists you embrace them.
 ONA is not a discipline of dogma.
 You can follow the concept of Wholeness to whatever depth you like.
-But be prepared: In our experience, things we rejected as preposterous a year ago, we now accept as commonplacethe ONA exercises are that effective.
+But be prepared: In this experience, things you rejected as preposterous a year ago, you now accept as commonplacethe ONA exercises are that effective.

 But, you have to do them.
-ONA suggests that, if spiritual enlightenment is the goal, perhaps one must master many disciplines before achieving it.
+ONA suggests that, if spiritual enlightenment is the goal, perhaps you must master many disciplines before achieving it.

-That is, admittedly, an intimidating prospect.
+That seemd to be, admittedly, an intimidating prospect.
 Most people would love to reach Nirvana by taking a pill.
 Heck, most people would like to get their taxes done by taking a pill!
-But we know taxes dont work that way, and we shouldnt be surprised if it takes discipline and knowledge and practice to gain spiritual enlightenment.
+But you know taxes dont work that way, and you shouldnt be surprised if it takes discipline and knowledge and practice to gain spiritual enlightenment.
 Gaining spiritual awareness requires work, but it is doable.